Download Careers360 App

 Trigonometry

-Applications of trigonometry are very important in CUET QA, including problems that involve angles, heights, distances, and periodic phenomena.
-Problems that include the basic trigonometric ratios, such as sine, cosine, tangent, and their reciprocals, can appear in CUET QA.
+Applications of trigonometry are crucial in CUET 2026 QA, particularly in problems that involve angles, heights, distances, and periodic phenomena.
+Problems that include the basic trigonometric ratios, such as sine, cosine, tangent, and their reciprocals, can appear in CUET 2026 QA.
 One should also be familiar with trigonometric identities, formulas involving angles, and their applications.
-Some of the important formulas and identities used in trigonometry are as follows :
+Some of the essential formulas and identities used in trigonometry are as follows :

 Basic Trigonometric Ratios